breakfast

 • A handful of ripe pineapple chunks, fresh or frozen (I usually cut a ripe pineapple, put it in a zip lock bag and store in the freezer)

-• 1/3 of ripe banana (1/2 if it´s small) or a small amount of mango
+• 1/3 banana (1/2 if it´s small) or a small amount of mango

 • 1 table spoon of coconut oil